Pokémon Fossil Museum: History

-The Pokémon Fossil Museum was proposed by Daisuke Aiba, a senior researcher for the Mikasa City Museum.
+The Pokémon Fossil Museum was proposed and its development overseen by Daisuke Aiba, a senior researcher for the Mikasa City Museum, who conceived the idea in 2019.
 In an interview with Oricon, Aiba stated, "Since I was a child, I have loved Pokémon and paleontology," and explained that he and the other organizers of the exhibit wanted to introduce paleontology to children through the use of fossil Pokémon.
 Biological illustrator Genya Masukawa and artist Hitoshi Ariga provided the illustrations for the exhibition.

 The exhibition first opened at the Mikasa City Museum in Mikasa, Hokkaido, on 4 July 2021, and remained there until 20 September.
 It then moved to the Shimane Nature Museum of Mt.
 Sanbe in Ōda, Shimane, from 9 October 2021 to 30 January 2022, before travelling to the Toyohashi Museum of Natural History in Toyohashi, where it opened on 16 July 2022.
 Due to rain, the opening ceremony was held inside the building, and featured a ribbon cutting attended by Toyohashi mayor Koichi Sahara, representative students from Futagawa Elementary School, and a costumed mascot of excavator Pikachu.
 Additionally, four Pokéfuta (manhole covers decorated with drawings of Pokémon) were unveiled, with intentions to place them around the city.

 That same month, a virtual tour of the Pokémon Fossil Museum was made available online.
 As well as being able to virtually explore the exhibition using a smartphone or computer, there is an option to navigate it using a virtual reality (VR) headset, with the website recommending the use of the Oculus Quest 2.

-The exhibit is scheduled to be on display at the Niigata Science Museum in Niigata from 4 March to 25 June 2023.

 Attendance and reception

 On 10 October 2022, the total number of visitors to the Pokémon Fossil Museum at the Toyohashi Museum of Natural History surpassed 100,000, with the 100,000th family to attend being given a commemorative gift.
-Toyohashi-born model Nashiko Momotsuki is among those who have attended the exhibition there.
+By the time the exhibit ended its 99-day run at the museum on 6 November 2022, the total attendance count was estimated at over 138,000; this broke previous record for the number of visitors to a special exhibition at the Toyohashi Museum, held by The World of Dinosaurs Revived (今よみがえる恐竜の世界, Ima yomigaeru kyōryū no sekai), which attracted 53,000 visitors in 1993 over a 57-day run.

 On 18 December 2022, the total number of visitors to the exhibit at the Ōita Prefectural Art Museum surpassed 10,000; the 10,000th family to attend received a stuffed toy as a souvenir.
 On 5 January 2023, the total number of visitors to the Ōita exhibit surpassed 30,000.

+On 18 February 2024, the total attendance for the exhibit at the Iwate Prefectural Museum reached 30,000 visitors.

 Melissa T. Miller of Nerdist, in an article about the virtual tour of the exhibit, wrote that it successfully demonstrates the influence of zoology on the design of Pokémon, and that, though the displays throughout the exhibit feature Japanese text, "they include enough pictures and obvious comparisons between the real-life animals and Pokémon to make it universally interesting."